The Transformed Man

 The Transformed Man is the debut album by actor William Shatner.
 It was originally released in 1968 by Decca Records (Cat. #DL 75043), while Shatner was still starring in the original Star Trek series, and began his musical career.
 The album's cover refers to Shatner as "Captain Kirk of Star Trek".

 Premise

-Each of the first five tracks pairs Shatner reciting a monologue from a piece of classical literature (William Shakespeare is featured three times) with a spoken word interpretation of a contemporary pop song, with either section intended to compliment the other thematically.
+Each of the first five tracks pairs Shatner reciting a monologue from a piece of classical literature (William Shakespeare is featured three times) with a spoken word interpretation of a contemporary pop song, with either section intended to complement the other thematically.
 The closing title track is an entirely original composition.
 Shatner is accompanied on the album by dramatic orchestration and, occasionally, backing vocalists.

 In the decades since its release, most of the album's tracks (particularly the song lyric readings) have been used satirically, either on compilation albums meant to showcase bad celebrity singing (the Rhino Records "Golden Throats" series) or by radio disc jockeys looking for laughs.